-The ISA-62443 series, provides detailed technical control system or control requirements (SRs or CRs) associated with the seven foundational requirements (FRs) described in ISA-62443-1-1 including defining the requirements for control system capability security levels, SL C (control system).
+The 62443 series, provides detailed technical control system or control requirements (SRs or CRs) associated with the seven foundational requirements (FRs) described in ISA-62443-1-1 including defining the requirements for control system capability security levels, SL C (control system).
 These requirements would be used by members of the industrial automation and control system (IACS) community along with the defined zones and conduits for the system under consideration while developing the appropriate control system target SL, SL-T(control system), for a specific asset or system.

 Example Scenario: Current component (RS-485 Port) security measures only achieve SL1 (SL-A Achieved Security Level), as per mandatory project installation zone requirement the component must be compliant with SL2 (SL-T Target Security Level).

 Requirement: Threat model the component for both SL-1 & SL-2 to determine the control measures required to achieve the target security level.

 - Select the required SL Trustzone: IEC/ ANSI 62443-Sl1

 - Select the component to be considered, in this case, the Serial Interface RS485 and allocate it to the SL-1 Trustzone

 - Repeat this process for the SL-2 Trustzone.

 - Once the threat model has been updated, the threats and countermeasures will automatically be imported.
 Then move to the countermeasures tab to review the applicable controls for both SL-1 & SL-2.

 To achieve SL-2 the following CR’s (Or SR’s in the case of 62443-3-3) must be implemented or disregarded corresponding to the RS-485 Component:

 - CR2.11 RE 1 - Assets shall provide the capability to create timestamps that are synchronized with a system wide time source.